 However, UAE law provides for certain subjects that are reserved exclusively for the UAE courts and are therefore non-arbitrable.
 For example, labour disputes must be referred to the UAE courts.
 Similarly, Article 6 of Federal Law No 18 of 1981 Concerning the Regulation of Commercial Agencies provides that any disputes between a principal and an agent regarding a commercial agency agreement must be heard by the UAE courts.
 Therefore, any foreign arbitral award rendered on such subjects is unlikely to be enforceable in the UAE.

 With respect to the enforcement of foreign arbitral awards through the DIFC, Article 24(1)(c) of the DIFC Court Law provides that DIFC courts may ratify a recognised arbitral award.
-This is confirmed in Article 42(1) of the DIFC Arbitration Law of 2008 regarding “Recognition and enforcement of awards”, which provides that an arbitral award shall be binding on DIFC courts irrespective of the jurisdiction in which it was made.
-However, Article 44 provides various “Grounds for refusing recognition or enforcement” of an arbitral award; these include, for instance, that the decision was not valid under the law governing the arbitration, one of the parties was not given proper notice, the arbitral procedure was not in accordance with the agreement of the parties or enforcement of the award would be contrary to the public policy of the UAE.
+This is confirmed in Article 42(1) of the DIFC Arbitration Law of 2008 regarding the recognition and enforcement of awards, which provides that an arbitral award shall be binding on DIFC courts regardless of the jurisdiction in which it was made.
+However, Article 44 provides various “grounds for refusing recognition or enforcement” of an arbitral award; these include, for instance, that the decision was not valid under the law governing the arbitration, one of the parties was not given proper notice, the arbitral procedure was not in accordance with the agreement of the parties or enforcement of the award would be contrary to the public policy of the UAE.

 The ability and willingness of DIFC courts to enforce foreign arbitral awards was confirmed in these two cases.

 There is no distinction between a local lender and a foreign lender with regard to their ability to enforce their rights under a loan or security agreement (save for security agreements that are entered into by its local security agent).
 See 3.2 Restrictions on Foreign Lenders Granting Security.